gavinfielder/TechTreeEditor/README.md

 # TechTreeEditor

 This is a game development tool I'm developing for an RTS project I'm working on.
-It uses SQL to develop and maintain tech tree.
+It uses SQL to develop and maintain a tech tree.

 ## Features